AndrewAnnex/SpiceyPy/docs/remote_sensing.rst

 Understand the anatomy of an spiceypy.spkezr call.
 Discover the difference between spiceypy.spkezr and spiceypy.spkpos.
-Familiarity with the Toolkit utility \``brief’’.
+Familiarity with the Toolkit utility "brief".
 Exposure to unit conversion with SpiceyPy.

 .. _approach-1: